Felipeinti/platformAI/README.md

 -Reward:

-	 If it moves in the right direction: +10 #more details below
+	 If it moves in the right direction:                 +10 #more details in the state

-	 Gameover:			     -10
+	 Gameover or it moves in the wrong direction:	     -10

--Action:
+-Action: # The actions that the agent can make.

 	[1,0,0]  -> right